Port of Koper: Before World War II

 From its establishment during the era of the Roman Republic, maritime trade has played an important role in the history and development of Koper.
 The town received a charter from Holy Roman Emperor Conrad II in the early 11th century, while in the 13th century the Patriarchs of Aquileia granted Koper domain over its northern Istrian hinterland.
 In 1279, Koper was absorbed by the Venetian Republic, and developed into the pre-eminent commercial and administrative centre of Istria.
 Following the fall of Venice in 1797, the entire region was absorbed into the Habsburg monarchy, and, for a short while, Koper was known as the Imperial Austrian Port.

 When Trieste and Rijeka were proclaimed as free ports in 1719, Koper's status, trade, and influence began to ebb.
 The collapse of the Venetian Republic and the transfer of local administrative and political power to Trieste that followed further hastened this decline.
 Koper's maritime and commercial stagnation continued, first under Habsburg rule, and then after 1919 under the Italian rule.
-Despite liberation in 1945, insecurity as to its future continued into the post-war era, during the period of the Free Territory of Trieste.
+Insecurity as to its future continued into the post-war era, during the period of the Free Territory of Trieste.
 Koper's status and long-term future were finally resolved in 1954 through the signing of the London Memorandum of Understanding, by way of which Zone B of the territory—including Koper and Istria—was ceded to Yugoslavia.
 The partition of the Trieste Free Territory led to mass emigration by ethnic Italians living in Istrian coastal towns.
 Neglected for more than two centuries, their commercial potential was poor and their industries obsolete, whilst maritime traffic and trade was strictly limited to local needs.